OM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Outset Medical, Inc. Investors With Substantial Losses Have Opportunity To Lead Cl...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Outset Medical securities between August 1, 2022, and August 7, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/OM .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Outset Medical securities between August 1, 2022, and August 7, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/OM .

 Case Details